Home & Auto

 Property — including your building, fixtures, office equipment, data, signage and similar items—plays a key role for your organization.
 And, in the event of a loss caused by fires, theft, vehicles or vandalism, your non-profit can suffer major financial damages.
 What’s more, a single incident can affect multiple aspects of your property, compounding costs and downtime for your organization.

 While the proper risk management practices can reduce certain exposures, no system is 100 per cent effective in ensuring an incident-free workplace.
-As a result, it’s all the more crucial to work with a qualified insurance broker to not only assess your exposures, but secure the appropriate insurance coverage as well.
-To learn more, contact us today.
+As a result, it’s all the more crucial to work with a insurance broker for non profit organizations in Ontario to not only assess your exposures, but secure the appropriate insurance coverage as well.